muiruri/TravelMate/README.md

 This view is used to display a list of articles from a source.
 The view displays the article image, title, description, author and published date.

+**Sync**

+This component is responsible for invoking the APIs and loading data

+Exchange Sync

+This is used to invoke the exchange rates API

+Sources Sync

+This is used to load the news sources from the News API

+News Sync

+This is used to load the articles for a Source from the News API

 **Back end**